senguptamrinal/lego-sets-business-analytics-dashboard/README.md

 ---

+## Business Questions Answered

+The dashboard is designed to answer the following business questions:

+- How many LEGO sets have been released since 1970?
+- Is there a relationship between price and the number of pieces?
+- Which LEGO themes dominate the product catalog?
+- How are products distributed across different age groups?
+- Which products fall into premium pricing categories?
+- How can users quickly discover sets matching their preferences?

+---

 ## Data Cleaning & Transformation

 The raw CSV dataset was cleaned and prepared using **Power Query** before creating the report.

 ### Data preparation steps

-- Imported the raw LEGO CSV dataset into Power BI.
+- Imported the raw CSV dataset into Power Query for data cleaning and transformation before loading it into the Power BI data model.
 - Removed unnecessary columns (`minifigs`, `bricksetURL`, and `thumbnailURL`).
 - Verified and corrected data types where required.
 - Filtered out records with missing values for: